Alloy Artifacts

 KTC supplied tools to Sears Roebuck for several of its brands, including "Sears", "Companion", and "Craftsman".
 Contract production for Sears was marked with a "BF" code.

-Production for the "BF" code began in 1964 and KTC was involved from the beginning with production of carbon-steel forged wrenches, which were made as copies of Dunlap wrenches from the mid to late 1950s.
+Tools in the "BF" series were introduced in 1964 and KTC was involved from the beginning with production of carbon-steel forged wrenches, which were made as copies of Dunlap wrenches from the mid to late 1950s.
 Early production also included adjustable wrenches.

 A more extensive discussion of the development of the "BF" series can be found in our article on Distributor "BF".